impostorsguides/impostorsguides.github.io/rbenv/part-2/2-u-content.md

 DESCRIPTION
 The tr utility copies the standard input to the standard output with substitution or deletion of selected characters.

-Hoping for some example code, I Google "bash tr command" and find [this link](https://web.archive.org/web/20221029094817/https://linuxhint.com/bash_tr_command/) as the first result.
+Hoping for some example code, I Google "bash tr command" and find [this link](https://web.archive.org/web/20221029094817/https://linuxhint.com/bash_tr_command/){:target="_blank" rel="noopener"} as the first result.
 One of its examples of how to use `tr` is:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-17mar23-954am.png" width="70%" style="border: 1px solid black; padding: 0.5em">